Youth Leaders & Change Makers

 Judge- Ignite Caribbean 30 Under 30 Changemakers

-Maxine Barnett is the Founder and Principal Coach of Softs Skills Services LLC, an organization dedicated to helping leaders hone their soft or relational skills to achieve their leadership goals, whether they are seasoned C-Suite Executives, Entrepreneurs or Business Owners.
+Maxine Barnett is the Founder/ CEO and Principal Coach of Softs Skills Services LLC, an organization dedicated to helping leaders hone their soft or relational skills to achieve their leadership goals, whether they are seasoned C-Suite Executives, Entrepreneurs or Business Owners.
 Her clients include Leaders and Teams from technology, public health, banking, academia, tourism and the diplomatic sectors.
 This is a global coaching and training service with a client reach that includes the Caribbean, United States, UAE, and West Africa.

 A former corporate executive and Organization Development Consultant, she has transposed her expertise and diverse human skills background to coaching and training leaders individually and collectively.